Agros – Lagoudera – Madhari – Agros

-Continue to climb and at around 20 minutes you will reach a three way junction which is situated by the final telegraph pole.
-Take the middle path which continues uphill and passes a circular concrete base where there used to be a water tank.
+Continue to climb and at around 20 minutes you will reach a three way junction with a bench which is situated by a telegraph pole.
+[GPS: 34.928947N, 33.015890E] Take the middle path which continues uphill (the other tracks head downhill) and passes a circular concrete base on your left where there used to be a water tank.
 You can see a small house just below the track on the left.

 Keep following the trail uphill and after about 35 minutes your path will pass over a rocky summit where there is a bench…

 …and, very shortly after this, you will see a stretch of dry stone wall terracing to your left.

 Ahead of you at this point look out out for a broken signpost (just a wooden stake jutting from the ground).
 Follow the path towards the post.[GPS: 34.932043N, 33.012231E] As you pass it, keep the wooden post to your left, and follow the path as it zig-zags down on the right hand side of the ridge.

 This path – a trifle overgrown/underused in places when we last walked it – zigzags quite steeply down the hillside until, at 40 minutes, you reach a wide track.
 Turn left here…

 …and start walking along this track as it gently descends and heads broadly northwards.
 This is now easy contour walking and you will start to see some of the lovely views in store, with the Kyrenia mountains in the far distance while the villages of Polystypos and Livadia nestle in the valley below and to your right.